nibrahim/showkeys/README.md

 Compiling
 ---------

-1. Unzip the tarball
+1. Unzip the tarball.
+2. Edit the file `config.h` configure showkeys.
-2. Run `make showkeys`.
+3. Run `make showkeys`.
 It should create the executable.

 This program uses some [Gnu extensions to libc](http://www.crasseux.com/books/ctutorial/asprintf.html) so might not work with a pure POSIX libc.